At a Glance

 Jobscan also offers LinkedIn optimization for premium accounts.
 Given the growing popularity of this social media platform with companies and recruiters, it’s important to have it updated.

 You will need to have a premium account in order to use the LinkedIn optimization features.
 You get these with both types of premium account, but if it’s the only reason you are using Jobscan, then you might consider a monthly plan rather than 3 months.

 Jobscan also offers a learning center similar to other resume builder companies.
 This resource center can help you with writing your resume, and resume templates.
 It also offers handy guides on writing cover letters and your LinkedIn profile.

 Most importantly it has a tutorial on searching for your job.
-Here you will find ATS systems explained and other helpful information to land the perfect job.
+Here you will find Applicant Tracking Systems explained and other helpful information to land the perfect job.

 Jobscan offers two free options.
-One of them is not on a trial basis, but free forever.
+One of them is not on a trial basis but is a free forever plan.
 While you will have significantly reduced functionality, it does give you the ability to conduct a couple of scans of your resume with no risk of being charged.

 Keep in mind that you will have the option to opt out of the free trial if you want the LinkedIn Optimization tool immediately.
 So if that’s one of the main tools you’re looking for, then be prepared to select a paid plan from the outset.